 Inconsistent cycling of the equipment can cause inconsistent heating located in the barrel, leading to hot points and cold points.

-Resin coming from the cool points may keep going through the entire soften resin without getting appropriately heated and may manifest as transparent points in translucent components.
+Resin coming from the cool points may keep going through the entire softened resin without getting appropriately heated and may manifest as transparent points in translucent components.

 Coaching the workers and clearing up the significance of uniform cycles must be coupled with illustrations of faulty components operated in the course of irregular cycling.